benharosh/berkeley_capstone/README.md

 #### Recommendations
   - Gather more data on disloyal customers in the future, in order to understand better the reason for their high dissatisfaction rate
-  - Understand how to improve the experience of disloyal customers, maybe in ways of personal promotions and provide them with more features that contributed to higher satisfaction - as in-flight entertainment, in-flight food and drink and making sure that their pre-flight experience is positive (baggage handling and check-in services)
+  - Understand how to improve the experience of disloyal customers, maybe in ways of personal promotions and provide them with more features that contributed to higher satisfaction - as in-flight `entertainment`, in-flight `food and drink` and making sure that their pre-flight experience is positive, including `baggage handling` and other check-in services
-  - Improve seat comfort as a way to increase customer satisfaction.
-Dat ahs shown that even customers who ranked it mediocre (3 out of 5) - had 2 times dissatisfaction rate compared to the overall rate
+  - Consider finding ways to improve `seat comfort` as a way to increase customer satisfaction.
+Data has shown that even customers who ranked seat comfort as mediocre (rating of 3 out of 5) - had 2 times dissatisfaction rate compared to the overall rate.
+It might worth also collecting data on the plane model, and see if there's a correlation between plane models and satisfaction from `seat comfort`, in order to understand better which planes to consider as upgrade candidates
-  - Enhance entertainment and WiFi services during flight as those contributed to overall higher satisfaction rates from customers who enjoyed them.
-I also noticed higher dissatisfaction rate from customers who ranked their experience as mediocre negative with those services
+  - Enhance `entertainment` and `WiFi` services during flight as those contributed to overall higher satisfaction rates from customers who enjoyed them.
+I also noticed higher dissatisfaction rate from customers who ranked their experience as mediocre to negative with those services
-  - Expand pre-flight online booking and support and solidify ground services (check-in and baggage handling) as a way to keep and increase satisfaction rates
+  - Expand pre-flight `online booking` and `online support` and solidify ground services - check-in and `baggage handling` - as a way to keep and increase satisfaction rates
-  - Remove one out of the two customer survey questions regarding departure and arrival delay in minutes, since the answers on these were highly correlated (over 90%), which seems reasonable since both metrics are highly correlated to begin with
+  - Remove one of two customer survey questions regarding departure and arrival delay in minutes influence on satisfaction, since the answers on these were highly correlated (over 90%).
+That seems reasonable since both metrics are highly correlated to begin with - flights which left origin late will arrive to destination late

 ### Detailed Explanation of Results